 How can I schedule an information session for students?

 Information sessions have become popular ways to meet informally with students to provide information about the organization as well as the career opportunities offered.
 Please contact your Employer Relations Director, call 718-990-6375 or email [email protected] to schedule a date and time.
 Try to give us at least two months advance notice if possible so that we may best be able to accommodate your request for space and publicize the event to students.

 How can I participate in a panel discussion?

 Panels are scheduled regularly in all different career areas to provide student groups and classes with career information.
 Please contact your Employer Relations Director, call 718-990-6375 or email [email protected] and let us know which topic you may be interested in as a panel member.

 How do I offer a student a shadowing/mentoring opportunity?

 University Career Services’ shadowing program provides students who are completing their second year an opportunity to learn about career prospects and professional work environments through a shadowing experience.
 The shadowing program allows mentors the chance to share what they do day-to-day in their careers with students through first-hand encounters.
 Please call 718-990-6375 or email [email protected] and let us know if you are willing to have a St. John’s University student shadow you or someone in your company for a day.

 How can my organization sponsor a site visit for students?

 We offer approximately six site visits each semester in a variety of industries.
 Some of our best and brightest students representing all majors participate in this exciting program.
-If you would like to showcase your organization to our students or faculty please contact Jennifer Grauso at [email protected] or call 718-990-1325.
+If you would like to showcase your organization to our students or faculty please contact your Employer Relations Director, call 718-990-6375 or email [email protected].